MxLinux/Velocity-Web-Kit/README.md

 ## TODO:
 * Work flask server into nginx or apache2
-* SSL for POTD transfer
+* SSL for POTD XHttpRequest
 * Toggle for dark iGlass theme
 * Ability to specify pallete for iGlass theme
 * Ability to specify format for iGlass signal copy